paulmattheww/auto-explore/README.md

     - [pandas](https://pandas.pydata.org/)
     - [dask](https://github.com/dask/dask)

 The delivery mechanism will be two-fold: a command line interface and a Python package usable in an interactive runtime environment.
 Functionality will range from the bare minimum of feature identification to a more detailed reporting on the data.
 A full suite will be available for patient users.
-An attempt will be made to create a document that is editable, though this may be difficult.

-To ensure this is relevant, the topics addressed for the class are:
-    - Dask computing
-    - Vectorization & efficient, functional programming
-    - Library development
-    - Utilization of Cookie Cutter template
-    - High-level design patterns, such as decorators and context managers
-    - Atomic handling of files
-    - More?

 While the term "automated" data analysis sounds difficult, the heavy lifting has been done by these library authors.
 This project will simply be extending good work that already exists, meaning I will not need to spend considerable time re-inventing the wheel on already established techniques.